Published Jun 2. 2013 - 11 years ago

 Double Legs is a Swedish fly pattern originated by Erik Andreasson, and its construction and appearance draws traces back to many well known Scandinavian patterns such as Ullsocken, The Omoe Brush and many others featuring double or triple hackles, again having the Irish shrimp flies as their ancestors.

-While trying to trace the origins and history of the fly, which I saw first on Facebook tied by Swedish Daniel Smith, I found a few references to Erik Andreasson, and on the site Invicta Flies I saw it titled as a Dalby Dribbler variant.
+While trying to trace the origins and history of the fly, which I saw first on Facebook tied by Swedish Daniel Smith (the post has unfortunately disappeared), I found a few references to Erik Andreasson, and on the site Invicta Flies I saw it titled as a Dalby Dribbler variant.

 Now, the Dalby Dribbler